drj11/drj11.github.io/2017-01-19/ps3gaming.md

 Basically the whole ecosystem is designed around giving Sony the power to Just Say No.
 Which makes me a bit uncomfortable.

+Oh by the way, my PSN identifier is `WaMangoMango`.
+Add me!
+(You would think I could figure out a way to get a URL that you click to add me as a friend on PSN.
+But I can't)